1 Dead After Helicopter Crash-Lands on New York City High-Rise Building

 Firefighters and police are responding to a high-rise building in New York City after a helicopter crash-landed on the roof, leaving one person dead.

 The New York City Fire Department (FDNY) said firefighters are at the scene of a crash at 787 Seventh Ave. in midtown Manhattan.
-The FDNY received a call about the crash about 1:45 p.m.
+The FDNY received a call about the crash around 1:45 p.m.
 Monday, a spokesperson for FDNY confirmed.

 The FDNY said that one fatality has been reported, and a fire caused by the crash has been extinguished.